S4 Capital (LON:SFOR) Shares Up 14.6% After Insider Buying Activity

-Specifically, insider Wesley ter Haar acquired 164,583 shares of S4 Capital stock in a transaction dated Wednesday, October 1st.
-The shares were purchased at an average price of GBX 23 per share, for a total transaction of £37,854.09.
+Specifically, insider Wesley ter Haar purchased 164,583 shares of the company’s stock in a transaction that occurred on Wednesday, October 1st.
+The stock was purchased at an average price of GBX 23 per share, with a total value of £37,854.09.

 Analysts Set New Price Targets

-SFOR has been the topic of several recent analyst reports.
-Peel Hunt reduced their price objective on shares of S4 Capital from GBX 30 to GBX 25 and set a “hold” rating on the stock in a research report on Monday, September 15th.
-Jefferies Financial Group reduced their price objective on shares of S4 Capital from GBX 55 to GBX 45 and set a “buy” rating on the stock in a research report on Tuesday, September 9th.
-Finally, Deutsche Bank Aktiengesellschaft reduced their price objective on shares of S4 Capital from GBX 32 to GBX 26 and set a “hold” rating on the stock in a research report on Monday, September 15th.
-One research analyst has rated the stock with a Buy rating and two have assigned a Hold rating to the company’s stock.
-Based on data from MarketBeat, the company has a consensus rating of “Hold” and an average target price of GBX 32.
+Several analysts have recently issued reports on SFOR shares.
+Peel Hunt lowered their price objective on shares of S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a research note on Monday, September 15th.
+Deutsche Bank Aktiengesellschaft dropped their price target on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating for the company in a research note on Monday, September 15th.
+Finally, Jefferies Financial Group decreased their target price on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating for the company in a report on Tuesday, September 9th.
+One analyst has rated the stock with a Buy rating and two have given a Hold rating to the company.
+According to data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus price target of GBX 32.

 S4 Capital Stock Performance

-S4 Capital (LON:SFOR – Get Free Report) last posted its earnings results on Monday, September 15th.
-The company reported GBX 0.20 earnings per share for the quarter.
-As a group, research analysts anticipate that S4 Capital plc will post 6.6098807 EPS for the current fiscal year.
+S4 Capital (LON:SFOR – Get Free Report) last released its quarterly earnings results on Monday, September 15th.
+The company reported GBX 0.20 EPS for the quarter.
+As a group, analysts predict that S4 Capital plc will post 6.6098807 EPS for the current year.

 S4 Capital Company Profile